 2. Update your site to provide good content for your customers

 Improve and expand your onsite content by writing blogs or articles that use your keywords.
+We recommend you write a blog post weekly, but at the very least make it once a month at the same time.
 This is a key component of on-site SEO.

 Get links to your website.
 Look for free online directories, relevant forums and any other legitimate ways to get links to your site.
+Aim for links that are not “no follow” links.
 We call this off-site SEO.

 If you want to SEO your site for free, you must